okta/okta-oidc-js/packages/okta-react-native/README.md

 ]
 ```

+*Note: You can not run two applications with the same identifier scheme on Android Emulator, this will throw a silent error.*

 ## Usage

 You will need the values from the OIDC client that you created in the previous step to set up.
 You will also need to know your Okta Org URL, which you can see on the home page of the Okta Developer console.

 Before calling any other method, it is important that you call `createConfig` to set up the configuration properly on the native modules.

 Importing methods would follow this pattern:

 ```javascript
 import { createConfig, signIn, signOut, getAccessToken } from '@okta/okta-react-native';